Guppy - Halfblack Blue

 What We Expect From You

 Getting fish in good shape and keeping them that way is a 2-way street.
 You must also do your part.
 Here is what we expect from you:

 - To be there when the fish arrive, even if the carrier is late.
 If you choose to not start the acclimation as soon as they arrive, we will not guarantee them.
 If picking them up at UPS, we expect you to pick them up as soon as they arrive.
 You have to track them frequently to know when this is.
-Our live delivery guarantee ends after they've been at UPS for 2 hours unless the problem was with UPS.
+Our live delivery guarantee ends 2 hours after delivery.
+If you are picking them up at UPS, the guarantee ends 2 hours after they've been available for pickup.
 UPS will not notify you when your shipment arrives, though you can sign up with them to receive emails or texts about delivery notices.

 - That you will acclimate the fish according to our instructions, which are both online and in the box with the fish.